Also known as Batfish, Flying Fish, Grunt Fish, Helmet Gurnard, Sea Robin.

-Found resting or "flying" over mud, rock and sandy bottoms foraging for food with their pectoral fish over coral and rocky reefs.
+Found resting, or "flying" over mud, rock, and sandy bottoms, foraging for food with their Pectoral fins, over coral and rocky reefs.
 Can vary in depth of colour when threatened.

-They feed on clams, crustaceans and small fish.
+They feed on clams, crustaceans, and small fish.

 Length - 50cm